AmroAdel1/backend/products_dashboard/README.md

 - XAMPP

 ## How to Run
-- Import the database in PHPMyAdmin
+- Import the database in PHPMyAdmin (product_dashboard.xml)
 - Run server (Ex: Apache) from XAMPP
 - Go to http://localhost/products_dashboard/